-Torrent Consulting was engaged to undertake a Flood Impact Assessment to assist in the DA process for a proposed mound and shed construction at 1140 Raymond Terrace Road, Millers Forest, NSW (the Site).
+Torrent Consulting was engaged to undertake a Flood Impact Assessment to assist in the approvals process for the proposed flood mound at 96 Woodberry Road, Millers Forest, NSW (the Site).
 It is understood that a flood report will be expected by Maitland City Council.

-The Site is located within the Hunter River floodplain, between Thornton and Raymond Terrace, as presented in Figure 1.
+This Site is located within the Hunter River floodplain, around 4 km south-west of the confluence of the Hunter and Williams Rivers, as presented in Figure 1.
 The topography of the local floodplain is flat and low-lying, characterised by raised flood levee embankments and earthen mounds, as presented in Figure 2.

 The existing design flood conditions at the Site are detailed in the Williamtown - Salt Ash Floodplain Risk Management Study & Plan (BMT WBM, 2017).
 Information contained in this study was used to summarise the existing flood conditions and risks in the context of the Site and the proposed development.
 The assessment utilises a TUFLOW model of the Lower Hunter River to simulate design flood conditions consistent with those of the existing flood study.
 This model provides a platform to assess the potential flood impacts associated with the proposed mound.
-It also enables a more detailed understanding of the local flood velocities and hazards under both existing and the proposed post-construction conditions.
+It also enables a more detailed understanding of the local flood velocities and hazards under both existing and proposed post-construction conditions.